With mesmerizing high notes mixed with traditional japanese elements, Shouta Aoi shows us a magnificent pop and rock spectacle in “Murasaki“.

 With the necessary power – provided by the pop elements such as the drums and synths – but also with a gentle, refined sound provided by the traditional elements – we know how the shamisen does wonders for pop tracks if well implemented -, MURASAKI is one fierce track from start to finish, although it might be way too peculiar for most tastes.

 On the vocal side, we need to point out that Aoi gives his all in this track with astounding performance.
 Ranging between a pop and enka approach to the lyrics, Shouta seems to be able to do everything perfectly (although enka usually requires a singer with a slightly rougher voice than his, he still fared well in his approach to the genre).

 In the bridge he delivers mesmerizing high notes with an impressive control – that left us with our jaws dropped in awe.
 Powerful, danceable, addictive unique, and with a befitting vocal performance, MURASAKI impresses a lot.

 2 – 哀唄

-A release that has upped the ante for next releases.
-We’ll be on the look out for his following endevors.
+A release that has upped the ante for the next releases.
+We’ll be on the lookout for his following endeavors.